luisbelisario/go-car-rental/README.md

 # go-car-rental

-This is a simple javascript project to train forms validation skills.
+This is a javascript project to train forms validation skills.
 Every week I´ll be writing the new features of the project

 # Live project: